I’ve met so many people who thought that reinforcing a door to keep the bad guys out is either expensive or time-consuming.

 Want to improve apartment door security?
 Here’s how you can do that effectively.

-As you can see, there are many possibilities to make your (front) door kick-proof.
+As you can see, many possibilities exist to make your (front) door kick-proof.
 Even by applying only one method listed above, you can significantly reduce the risk of your door being kicked in.
 However, there’s nothing that keeps you from combining more techniques to make burglars’ life even harder.

 I suggest you start by reinforcing your strike plates and hinges.
 Those are really inexpensive modifications that can be done quickly.
-If there’s no deadbolt in your door, I highly recommend that you add one, preferably a grade 1 deadbolt.
+If you don’t have a deadbolt on your door, I highly recommend that you add one, preferably a grade 1 deadbolt.